Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

 The design and production of novel peptides and proteins occupy pivotal positions in science and technology and will continue to do so in the 21st century.
 Protein Engineering and Design outlines the rapid advances in computer-based modeling, protein engineering, and methods needed for protein and peptide preparation and characterization.
 This indispensable reference lays the groundwork for understanding this multidisciplinary activity while providing an introduction for researchers and students to the field of protein design.

 Ideal for students of protein structure and design, and drug design.
-Researchers investigating protein design, protein folding, protein modeling, and drug design in the fields of molecular biology, biophysics, biochemistry, chemistry, and biotechnology will also find this a useful text.
+Researchers investigating protein design, protein folding, protein modeling, and drug design in the fields of molecular biology, biophysics, biochemistry, chemistry, and biotechnology will also find this a useful text

 - 6th June 1996

 - Academic Press

 - Hardcover ISBN:

 Case Western Reserve University